StreetsDigital/coppermcp/README.md

-# Copper MCP Server
+# CopperMCP

-A server implementation for transforming Copper CRM data to MCP (Model Context Protocol) format.
+A Model Context Protocol (MCP) adapter for Copper CRM - transforms and serves Copper data in MCP format.

 ## Features